In this guide you will learn about:

 Step 10: Finally, you will have to wait until the encryption is completed, and then click “Close.”

-Following are the steps to encrypt an external hard drive on MacOS using FileVault.
+The steps are to encrypt an external hard drive on macOS using FileVault.

 Step 1: First, Open the finder and get the Disk Utility by typing “Disk Utility” there and pressing enter.
 Then the Disk Utility application will start as shown below.